francescogerardomarra/its/modulo26/4_security.md

 # Spring Security
 Spring Security is a comprehensive framework for securing Java applications, especially those built with Spring.
-It provides a wide array of functionalities like authentication, authorization, protection against common vulnerabilities (e.g., CSRF, session fixation), and integrates easily with both web and enterprise applications.
+It provides a wide array of functionalities like authentication, authorization, protection against common vulnerabilities (e.g.: CSRF, session fixation), and integrates easily with both web and enterprise applications.

+Main concepts involved:

 - **Authentication**: Verifying the identity of the user.
 - **Authorization**: Checking if the authenticated user has permission to access a resource.